dotnet/docs-maui/docs/user-interface/animation/basic.md

 image.CancelAnimations();
 ```

-In this example, all animations that are running on the `Image` instance are immediately canceled.
+In this example, all animations that are running on the <xref:Microsoft.Maui.Controls.Image> instance are immediately canceled.